lukaszmadrzynski/Website-Update/content/pages/ecotours/lashi.md

         title: ''
         subtitle: ''
         text: >+
-          Experience the authentic Naxi way of life with a visit to **Nanyao

-          Village**, and savor a delicious, locally-sourced lunch at a traditional fish

-          farm.
-Enjoy regional cuisine, interact with the community, and learn about

-          sustainable farming practices in a culturally enriching environment, gaining

-          insight into local life.
+          Connect with the local Naxi community during a visit to **Nanyao Village**, relishing the authentic flavours of a traditional fish farm lunch.
+Share in a taste of their culture, their sustainable practices, and the warm hospitality that has been their hallmark for generations.

         image:
           type: ImageBlock